They staged a scandal around Michael Jackson, ransacked his life and the world felt entertained.

 For us, the scandal remains.

-Scandal: with the allegations alone, Jackson had lost …
+The real scandal is, with the allegations alone, Michael Jackson had lost …

 In the moment they accused him, Michael Jackson had lost.
 And that is the real scandal.
 Nobody needed evidence, because of a court settlement he was considered guilty.
 Since 1993 Jackson was under constant observation of media, people and prosecutors.